moeller-projects/gender-reveal-invite/README.md

 ## Wishlist

 - `/wishlist` shows every document in `wishlistItems`.
-- Guests can reserve an item; the reservation automatically expires after `VITE_WISHLIST_GRACE_MINUTES` minutes.
+- Guests can reserve an item; the reservation stays active until they release it (or an admin does).
 - Share buttons use the Web Share API when available or copy a link fallback.
 Override the base with `VITE_WISHLIST_SHARE_BASE_URL` if the site is proxied.

 ### Admin view